LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 Using LangStream's streaming bus and Kubernetes, you can tune your pipeline and application at runtime and address all of the problems above:

 - implement micro-batching
-- you can deal with failures and retry
+- control failures and retry
 - you can scale horizontally to increase the throughput
 - you can request to execute the agents on more powerful machines (e.g. with GPUs or more memory)